Topic-specific policies

 ... plus annexes with example forms, incident categorization approaches, and notes on ‘legal and regulatory requirements’ (mostly privacy).

-• Status: part 2 was first published in 2016.
+• Status: the first edition of part 2 was published in 2016.
 Having been revised for ISO/IEC 27002:2022 and with a new clause 8, the second edition was published in 2023.

 ISO/IEC 27035-3:2020 — Information technology — Information security incident management — Part 3: Guidelines for ICT incident response operations (first edition)